 Whistling summons a storm

-What carries bad luck
+What causes bad luck on a ship?

-Where are the souls of dead sailors?
+Where are the souls of the dead sailors?

 Monday: "For the country!

-Tuesday: "Our mothers!
+Tuesday: "To our mothers!

 Wednesday: "To us!"